kbob/kerfburn/doc/dev/architecture.md

   * The LED strip is connected to the SPI bus.
   * The Emergency Stop switch will be connected to a digital input.
   * The three power relays will be connected to the high current outputs.
-  * The main laser power supply's analog and on/off inputs will be connected to a PWM output and a digital output.
+  * The main laser power supply's on/off input will be connected to a PWM output.
+  * The main laser power supply's analog input will be connected to an MCP4725 DAC driven by the Azteeg's i2c interface.
-  * The visible laser's power will be connected to a digital output.
+  * The visible laser's enable input will be connected to a digital output.
   * The water temperature sensor will be connected somehow.
   * The water flow sensor will be connected somehow.
   * The low voltage power supply's Power Good output will be connected